Glitches plague Nokia's Ovi Store launch

-Nokia was forced to apologise to users on Tuesday after thedid not go as planned.
+Nokia was forced to apologize to users Tuesday after the Ovi Store did not go as planned.of its

 Though CNET was able to browse the Ovi Store on Tuesday evening without any issues, reports of major problems circulated earlier in the day.
-TechCrunch's Robin Wauters, who reported slow load times and complete outages, characterised the Ovi Store launch as an "utter disaster".
+TechCrunch's Robin Wauters, who reported slow load times and complete outages, characterized the Ovi Store launch as an "utter disaster."
 Also, several users who commented on the Ovi Blog reported similar problems.

 In its statement, Nokia said that it was able to make "intermittent performance improvements" after it added extra servers.
 The company also said users who entered through the Ovi Store device client encountered no issues.

 Nokia's Ovi Store is the company's response to applications stores for the iPhone, Google Android and BlackBerry devices.
 It allows users to download free and paid applications for more than 50 Nokia devices.